What is scraped content?

 There are several paid tools available that can detect instances of content scraping and notify you when it occurs.

-These tools typically use advanced algorithms to search the web for instances of your content and can provide detailed reports on where and how it is being used.
+These tools use advanced algorithms to search the web and provide detailed reports on where and how a piece of content is being used.

 Search for your content